MikeHNTS/operational-logic-management/README.md

 This project is licensed under the **Apache License 2.0**.

-You are free to use, modify, and apply this framework in commercial and internal environments.
+You are free to use, modify, and apply this framework in commercial and internal enterprise scenarios.

 ---

 ## Author

-Created and maintained by Mikhail Vorobyev as a public reference contribution.
+Created and maintained by **Mikhail Vorobyev** as a public reference contribution.

-Feedback, discussion, and practical experience reports are welcome.
+Feedback, discussion, and practical usage cases are welcome.